Koojav/motowebui/README.md

 # Overview
 MotoWebUI aggregates and displays results of tests while allowing for filtering, sorting and manual manipulation of the stored data.
-Interface can display any data that fulfills structural requirements but it's developed mainly as a companion app for [Moto Framework](https://github.com/bwilczek/moto) testing engine.
+Interface can display any data that fulfills structural requirements but it's developed mainly as a companion app for **[Moto Framework](https://github.com/bwilczek/moto)** testing engine.
-For more information on `Data structure` and `REST API` please consult appropriate sections of this document.

 # Deployment and setup
-TODO TODO TODO TODO TODO
+TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO

 # Usage